 Students pursuing the Health Services Management track follow a sequence of courses and experiences that focus on developing skills in management, marketing and data analysis.
 The Health Services Management track prepares students for employment in related health care fields such as the insurance industry, health systems, pharmacy benefit management companies, managed care organizations and health related non-profit organizations.

 All undergraduate students at Drake University are required to complete The Drake Curriculum.
 The Drake Curriculum is designed to help students meet their academic, personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry (AOIs): Artistic Experience, Critical Thinking, Engaged Citizen, Historical Foundations, Information Literacy, Global and Cultural Understanding, Scientific Literacy, Quantitative Literacy, Values and Ethics and Written Communication.
 Students work with their academic advisors to plan their program of study by integrating courses in the Areas of Inquiry that will prepare them for civic and professional leadership.

 In addition to fulfilling their Areas of Inquiry as part of the Drake Curriculum, students also complete a First-Year Seminar during their first semester at Drake.
 First-Year Seminars are topical courses that help students develop foundational critical thinking, written and oral communication skills to prepare for advanced coursework later in their Drake education.

-All Health Sciences students complete a Senior Capstone, which is the culmination of their experiential learning in their field of study.
-During the senior capstone, Health Sciences students demonstrate their ability to apply what they have learned in the classroom and throughout their experiential education opportunities to a real-world field experience.
+All Health Sciences students complete a Senior Internship, which is the culmination of their experiential learning in their field of study.
+During the senior internship experience, Health Sciences students demonstrate their ability to apply what they have learned in the classroom and throughout their experiential education opportunities to a real-world field experience.